magnetic-ci/buildserver/README.md

 # Vamp build server

 Fedora 25 based Docker image containing all the necessary tooling to build all components of Vamp.
+Available at [the Docker Hub](https://hub.docker.com/r/magneticio/buildserver/).

 The Makefile contains several targets.
 If you just want to use build the components of Vamp you can do `make run` to sping up a container on your machine.
 For more details see the Makefile.